BWC Quick FAQ

 Workers’ Compensation is similar to filing an insurance claim.
 An injured worker is not suing his or her employer when filing the initial BWC claim.
-The Injured Worker claim seeks benefits available through the Ohio Bureau of Workers' Compensation.
-In the event that an Injured Worker dies as a result of the work injury, death benefits may also be available to the spouse, dependants, and, in some cases, the estate of the Injured Worker who dies on the job.
+The Injured Worker claim seeks benefits available through the Ohio Bureau of Workers’ Compensation.
+In the event that an Injured Worker dies as a result of the work injury, death benefits may also be available to the spouse, dependents, and, in some cases, the estate of the Injured Worker who dies on the job.

 The first thing you should do is immediately report the injury to your employer.
 Describe the incident and every body you injured.
 If you omit any body part and later need to add it to your claim, you will have a difficult time.

 The second thing you should do is seek immediate medical attention to document your history of injury and to obtain a diagnosis of the injury sustained.
 Make sure that you tell all medical personnel that you hurt yourself on the job and describe the incident and every body you injured.
 If you omit any body part and later need to add it to your claim, you will have a difficult time.
 If your employer does not direct you to a medical provider you should proceed to the nearest urgent care facility or a hospital ER.

 The third thing you should do is contact Gruhin & Gruhin for legal assistance.

 If you are injured in the course and scope of your employment (doing your job) you qualify to file an application for OhioBWC Workers’ Compensation benefits.
 There is no guarantee that you will receive Workers’ Compensation, but with an attorney your chances for success are increased.
 If you are injured while intoxicated or due to an illegal substance, or if you intentionally injure yourself, your claim could be denied.
 You should contact a Certified Workers’ Compensation Specialist Attorney to discuss your claim and your legal rights.